Supplier Visit & Capability Validation in China

 A factory visit without structure usually leads to:

-This is exactly why so many supplier decisions fail before production even begins.
+This is exactly why many supplier decisions fail before production even begins.

 And most of these failures are not visible during the visit.